Inspections of X-Ray Facilities for Medical Diagnostic Purposes

 Measurement of radiation levels

-Estimation of the patients’ entrance dose
+Estimation of incoming dose to patients

 Periodic report to the CSN

-The content of the report is:
+The contents of the report are:

 Certificates of verification after interventions or repairs of RX equipment.